 Society (Founding Committee Member in fact).
 I was Secretary, and when some

-group of physicists invented the World Wide Web (apparently), I also took
+bright sparks invented the World Wide Web, I also took

 on the responsibility of Webmaster for the society home pages.
 Alas the

 website is no more as the web server in question was taken down a number of

 years ago.
 However you can still view the old pages via the trusty